City, County, State, & Federal Licensing

 Virtually every business needs some form of license or permit to operate at the local, state, and federal level.
 Depending on your particular business, you may need to contact several different agencies to obtain the necessary permits to operate your business.

-In addition to the business liquor license, employees are required to obtain a Liquor ID Card through the Blue Springs Police Department.
+In addition to the business liquor license, employees are required to obtain an Employee Liquor Permit (Liquor ID Card) through the Blue Springs Police Department.

 Jackson County, Missouri